-(11) 0 1 100 77 Section 200-00 Item 1 franking debits that arise when an entity franks a distribution Item 2 franking debits that arise when the entity receives a refund of income tax Item 3 franking debits that arise when an entity franks a distribution in contravention of the benchmark rule Item 4 franking debits that arise when an entity ceases to be a franking entity Item 5 franking debits that arise when a distribution by one entity is substituted for a distribution by another entity Item 6 franking debits that arise when a tax exempt bonus share is issued in substitution for a franked distribution Item 7 franking debits that arise when the Commissioner makes a determination under paragraph 204-30(3)(a) of the ITAA 1997 Item 7A franking debits that arise under subsection 197-45(1) of the ITAA 1997 when an amount is transferred to an entity's share capital account in contravention of the share capital tainting rules Item 7B franking debits that arise under subsection 197-65(2) of the ITAA 1997 because an entity chooses to untaint its share capital account Item 8 franking debits that arise when the entity is taken to have paid a dividend under Division 7A of Part III of the ITAA 1936 (See the note about announced amendments to Division 7A under Who must lodge a franking account tax return? on page 1.)
-Item 9 franking debits that arise when a company buys a membership interest in an on-market buy back.
+- Item 1 franking debits that arise when an entity franks a distribution - Item 2 franking debits that arise when the entity receives a refund of income tax - Item 3 franking debits that arise when an entity franks a distribution in contravention of the benchmark rule - Item 4 franking debits that arise when an entity ceases to be a franking entity - Item 5 franking debits that arise when a distribution by one entity is substituted for a distribution by another entity - Item 6 franking debits that arise when a tax exempt bonus share is issued in substitution for a franked distribution - Item 7 franking debits that arise when the Commissioner makes a determination under paragraph 204-30(3)(a) of the ITAA 1997 - Item 7A franking debits that arise under subsection 197-45(1) of the ITAA 1997 when an amount is transferred to an entity's share capital account in contravention of the share capital tainting rules - Item 7B franking debits that arise under subsection 197-65(2) of the ITAA 1997 because an entity chooses to untaint its share capital account - Item 9 franking debits that arise when a company buys a membership interest in an on-market buy back.

-Subject to the exceptions mentioned above and the special rule for late balancing entities, the amount that should be shown at C Offsetable portion of current year FDT is calculated using the following method statement:
+Item 8 - franking debits that arise when an entity is taken to have paid a dividend under Division 7A of Part III of the Income Tax Assessment Act 1936 was repealed with effect from 1 July 2006 by Tax Laws Amendment (2007 Measures No. 3) Act 2007 (79 of 2007).
+Subject to the exceptions mentioned above and the special rule for late balancing entities, the amount that should be shown at Offsetable portion of current year FDT is calculated using the following method.

-- Step 1: Work out the amount of FDT liability that the entity has incurred in the income year. - Step 2: Did any franking debits arise in your franking account under items 1, 3, 5 or 6 of section 205-30 of the ITAA 1997?
+- STEP 1 Work out the amount of FDT liability that the entity has incurred in the income year. - STEP 2 Did any franking debits arise in your franking account under items 1, 3, 5 or 6 of section 205-30 of the ITAA 1997?

-If yes, go to step 3
+If yes, go to step 3.